Cofio17/Cover-Letter/README.md

 Novi Sad, 13.1.2025
 Subject: Application for React Developer

-I am writing to express my strong interest in the Junior JavaScript Developer position.
+I am writing to express my strong interest in the React Developer position.
 With my experience and passion for programming and web application development, I am confident in my ability to make a positive contribution to your team.

 I am currently a final-year student in business informatics.
 Due to my strong desire to acquire new knowledge and further improve the skills I have gained through previous internships, projects, and studies, I believe I am an excellent candidate for this position.